dt222cc/1dv607-dt222cc/Workshop_1/PeerReviews.md

  - wk222as	Wictor Kihlbaum

 ##### As a developer would the model help you and why/why not?
- 1. I believe it was not required to add attributes for the classes but I do think it helps with the understanding of the system better, which in turn can be helpful.
+ - I believe it was not required to add attributes for the classes but I do think it helps with the understanding of the system better, which in turn can be helpful.

 ##### Do you think a domain expert (for example the Secretary) would understand the model why/why not?
-1. The secretary should be able to understand the model, he/she should be able to deduct what kind of responsibilities he/she have (CalendarEvent & Berth).
+- The secretary should be able to understand the model, he/she should be able to deduct what kind of responsibilities he/she have (CalendarEvent & Berth).

 ##### What are the strong points of the model, what do you think is really good and why?
-1. Attributes for some classes are set, which gives a bit more indepth.
+1. Attributes for some classes are set, which gives a bit more indepth but optional.
+Larman (9.16 Attributes)

-- Association multiplicity are being used which gives a better undestanding.
+2. Association multiplicity are being used which gives a better understanding, also optional.
+Larman (9.14 Associations)

-- The model manages the requirements without being too cluttered.
+3. The model manages the requirements without being too cluttered.

 ##### What are the weaknesses of the model, what do you think should be changed and why?
 1. There could be more consistency on the model regarding use of association multiplicity.

-- Some associations have no names which helps with understanding the model better.
+2. Some associations have no names which helps with understanding the model better.
+Larman (9.14 Associations)

-- It might be because of yUML now that i think of it.
+3. It might be because of yUML now that i think of it.

-- According to Larman (9.16 Attributes) the usage of data types.
+4. According to Larman (9.16 Attributes) the usage of data types.
 Not necessary go too deep with the attributes.
 Instead of "type: string" and such go for just "type".
 Still it's considered OK I believe according to fig 9.24 but notice fig 9.26 usage of money then.
 Notice fig 9.27 which becomes less cluttered with the more simpler data.

 ##### Do you think the model has passed the grade 2 (passing grade) criteria?
 1. There's no reason for the model to not pass, I think.
 - All requirements are met except the #1 Authenticate part which I'm abit confused of.
-- There is some minor details that can be improved a bit but not totallt necessary.
+- There is some minor details that can be improved a bit but not totally necessary.

 ##### References
 1. Larman C., Applying UML and Patterns 3rd Ed, 2005, ISBN: 0131489062